 The platform supports 50 blockchains and over 400k cryptocurrencies.
 However, the platform only supports ten cryptocurrencies at a time.
 That said, it does offer ~10% APY for staking Cosmos which is lower than the Ledger wallet above.
 Like all wallets in this list, Guarda also acts as a medium through which users can delegate tokens to a validator of the Cosmos network.
 The process of staking is also simple.
 However, unlike Ledger, investors can't choose from a list of validators.

-Overall, Guarda wallet is a great option to stake ATOM for those that prefer to use a decentralized cryptocurrency wallet rather than a centralized exchange.
+Overall, Guarda wallet is a great option to stake ATOM for those who prefer to use a decentralized cryptocurrency wallet rather than a centralized exchange.
 However, for those looking for the option to choose between flexible and fixed staking methods, Guarda wallet is not a suitable option.

-8. Atomic Wallet - Free Wallet To Stake ATOM
+8. Atomic Wallet

 Our final pick for where to stake ATOM for the best rewards is Atomic wallet.
 This software free-to-use wallet offers 10% APY for staking Cosmos.
 Like the Ledger Wallet, Atomic Wallet also allows users to choose their validators.
 However, in order to get staking rewards, investors must wait for three weeks which is a major disadvantage.
 Another caveat when it comes to the staking rewards is that investors must put at least 1 ATOM in their atomic wallets.